-Pakistan Navy Launches Second Hangor-class Submarine In China - UrduPoint
+Pakistan Navy Launches Second Hangor-Class Submarine In China - UrduPoint

-ISLAMABAD, (UrduPoint / Pakistan Point News - 15th Mar, 2025) The launching ceremony of the second Hangor Class submarine, PNS/M SHUSHUK (Desig), was held at Wuchang Shipbuilding Industry Group Company Ltd, Shuangliu Base, Wuhan, China.
+The launching ceremony of the second Hangor Class submarine, PNS/M SHUSHUK (Desig), was held at Wuchang Shipbuilding Industry Group Company Ltd, Shuangliu Base, Wuhan, China

-Vice Chief of the Naval Staff, Vice Admiral Ovais Ahmed Bilgrami, was the Chief Guest on the occasion, said a news release issued by Directorate General Public Relations (PAKISTAN NAVY).
+Islamabad (UrduPoint / Pakistan Point News - 17th Mar, 2025) The launching ceremony of the second Hangor Class submarine, PNS/M SHUSHUK (Desig), was held at Wuchang Shipbuilding Industry Group Company Ltd, Shuangliu Base, Wuhan, China.
+Vice Chief of the Naval Staff, Vice Admiral Ovais Ahmed Bilgrami, graced the occasion as the Chief Guest.

 The Government of Pakistan signed an agreement with CSOC to acquire eight Hangor Class submarines during the visit of Chinese President Xi Jinping to Pakistan.
 Under this contract, four submarines will be built in China, while the remaining four will be constructed in Pakistan at Karachi Shipyard & Engineering Works Ltd (KS&EW) under the Transfer of Technology (ToT) program.
 These submarines will be fitted with cutting-edge weapons and sensors, enabling them to engage targets at standoff ranges.